opendocsg/slw-judgments-backfill/2010_SGHC_180/report.md

 activities.
 In this sense, the 2nd and 3 rd defendants conspired with the 1 st Defendant to fraudulently enter into a contract with the Plaintiff and then to cynically breach the Contract.

-54     In _Quah Kay Tee v Ong and Co Pte Ltd_ [1996] 3 SLR(R) 637, the Court of Appeal stated at [45]:
+54     In _Quah Kay Tee v Ong and Co Pte Ltd_ <span class="citation">[1996] 3 SLR(R) 637</span>, the Court of Appeal stated at [45]:

  The tort of conspiracy comprises two types: conspiracy by unlawful means and conspiracy by lawful means.
 A conspiracy by unlawful means is constituted when two or more persons combine to commit an unlawful act with the intention of injuring or damaging the plaintiff, and the act is carried out and the intention achieved.
 In a conspiracy by lawful means, there need not be an unlawful act committed by the conspirators.
 But there is the additional requirement of proving a "predominant purpose" by all the conspirators to cause injury or damage to the plaintiff, and the act is carried out and the purpose achieved.

-In _Nagase Singapore Pte Ltd v Ching Hai Huat_ [2008] 1 SLR(R) 80, Prakash J held that as a matter of law that there can be a conspiracy between a company and its controlling director to damage a third party by unlawful means even where the director is the company’s moving spirit.
+In _Nagase Singapore Pte Ltd v Ching Hai Huat_ <span class="citation">[2008] 1 SLR(R) 80</span>, Prakash J held that as a matter of law that there can be a conspiracy between a company and its controlling director to damage a third party by unlawful means even where the director is the company’s moving spirit.
 I respectfully agree with this statement of the law.

 55     Here, it was clear that the 1 st, 2nd and 3 rd defendants were involved in a conspiracy to